Shpota/goxygen/.github/README.md

 </table>

 ## Requirements
 You need to have Go 1.11 or newer on your machine.

 The `GO111MODULE` environment variable has to be set to `auto` for the generation logic to work.
-It is a default for Go versions up to 1.15, for Go 1.16, you need to set it explicitly:
+It is a default for Go versions up to 1.15.
+For Go 1.16, you need to set it explicitly:
 ```
 export GO111MODULE=auto
 ```